jacob-pro/processor-simulator/README.md

 ## Usage

-Run `./mvb.sh` to compile and run all the example programs.
+Run `./mvb.sh` to compile and run all the example programs with each simulator type.

 ```
 USAGE: